-Warm weather often spells relief from psoriasis.
-Sunlight helps reduce skin patches, and higher humidity improves dry skin.
-Yet spring and summer can also make you anxious about showing so much bare skin.
-Use these tips to make the most of balmy days when you have psoriasis.
+Yet spring and summer can also make you anxious about showing more bare skin when you have psoriasis.
+Use these tips to make the most of balmy days.

 Get Some Sun

 Sunlight is the top reason psoriasis symptoms improve during summer.
-Controlled “doses” of sunlight have the same benefits as light therapy.
-To sun smartly:
+Sun smartly to reap the benefits:

-- Sunbathe for about five minutes a day and gradually increase the time up to 15 minutes.
+- Sunbathe for about 5 minutes a day.
+Gradually increase the time up to 15 minutes.
 Put sunscreen on all parts of your body except on your psoriasis patches.

-- Getting sunburned can trigger psoriasis flares, so never stay out for more than 15 minutes.
+- Getting burned can trigger flares, so never sunbathe for more than 15 minutes.

 - If you're going to be in the sun for longer than 15 minutes, put sunscreen on your psoriasis patches.
-Choose brands designed for sensitive skin.
-They're less likely to irritate your psoriasis.
+Choose brands made for sensitive skin.
+They're less likely to irritate your condition.

 Go for a Swim